-When you’re expecting twins, understanding the ultrasound schedule is essential for monitoring their health.
-You’ll start with an initial dating ultrasound and continue with regular appointments throughout your pregnancy.
-The frequency of these ultrasounds can be surprising, given the unique challenges that come with multiple pregnancies.
-Let’s explore what you can expect at each stage and why these exams are so important for you and your babies.
+When you’re expecting twins, knowing your ultrasound schedule helps you stay on top of their health.
+You’ll start with an early dating scan and continue with regular appointments throughout the pregnancy.
+The frequency may surprise you, but it’s driven by the unique demands of carrying multiples.
+Here’s what to expect at each stage and why these exams matter.

 What Is the Typical Ultrasound Schedule for Twins?